Your Urgent Care Veterinarian in Tucson:

 When your pet needs urgent care, nothing is more important than receiving the best care available.
 At Northwest Pet Clinic, we specialize in urgent care with several unique features:

-- Three locations with a wide range of hours
+- Two locations with a wide range of hours

 - 252 W. Ina Rd.

 - 8 a.m.-6 p.m.
 7 days a week

 - 9 a.m.-6 p.m.
 7 days a week

 - Staff trained to triage urgent care patients